heidelberg-hepml/CaloINN/README.md

 # caloinn
 INN for Calorimeter Shower Generation

-Code used for "Detector Flows" (arxiv:XXXX) by
+Code used for "Detector Flows" (arxiv:2312.09290) by Ernst F., Favaro L., Krause C., Plehn T., and Shih D.

-Ernst F., Favaro L., Krause C., Plehn T., and Shih D.
+Fast calorimeter generation for the CaloGAN dataset

-Fast calorimeter generation for CaloGAN dataset and Fast Calorimeter Challenge
+Initially developed by Thorsted Buss.

 ## Usage